samdobson/image_slicer/docs/examples.rst

 Keep it in memory
 ~~~~~~~~~~~~~~~~~

-If the tile image files are not the final product and performance is a concern, consider using :py:module:`cStringIO` to create file-like objects instead of saving each of the files to disk.
-Let's use the :py:module:`zipfile` module to create a zip archive, ``'tiles.zip'``:
+If the tile image files are not the final product and performance is a concern, consider using :py:class:`BytesIO` to create file-like objects instead of saving each of the files to disk.
+Let's use the :ref:`zipfile <python:zipfile>` module to create a zip archive, ``'tiles.zip'``:

 *Example courtesy of `slice-image.net`_*

 .. code-block:: python

-	try:
-	    from cStringIO import StringIO # Python 2
-	except ImportError:
-	    from io import BytesIO as StringIO # Python 3
+	import io
 	import zipfile

 	import image_slicer